What the Heck is a Doula?

 Developing Your Business and Marketing Plan

 “By taking this course I have changed personally for the better.
 I have been able to view birth in such a different and more powerful way.
 With this course I have gained a immense amount of confidence in myself and the work that I offer to women.
 The doula program has helped me attract more clients as a result.
 They have helped me do this by equipping me with the business knowledge I need!
 I feel prepared and confident in having conversations with my clients about money.
 I’m also confident in myself and what I have to offer.
 I have learned so much from this program and feel like they have given me the tools to be a successful doula.
 This training is so much more extensive than any other doula course I looked at.
 Each aspect of the course touches on valuable knowledge to help me be a better doula.
 This course was the first one I had heard of that actually teaches you the business aspect of being a doula and I love that!!
-I am thankful for what I am learning in the Indie Birth Doula Academy.” – Makayla
+I am thankful for what I am learning in the Indie Birth Sacred Sisterhood Doula Training.” – Makayla

 Establishing your own doula business can be an exciting and rewarding venture once you’ve got your training under your belt.